 The Trustee may be reimbursed from the Fund for costs incurred by it in connection with the Fund.
-Costs reimbursed from the Fund to the Trustee during the year ended 30 June 2020 were \$Nil (2019 \$Nil).
+No costs were reimbursed from the Fund to the Trustee during the year ended 30 June 2021 (2020: \$Nil).

-The Australian Chamber Orchestra Pty Limited will provide various general administrative and secretarial services to the Trustee at no cost under the Fund Administration Agreement, an agreement between the Australian Chamber Orchestra Pty Limited and the Trustee.
+The Australian Chamber Orchestra Pty Limited provides various general administrative and secretarial services to the Trustee at no cost under the Fund Administration Agreement, an agreement between the Australian Chamber Orchestra Pty Limited and the Trustee.